Stumblinbear/agui/docs/src/usage/computed.md

 }
 ```

-In this case, the computed value's closure will be called whenever the `Hovering` global state is updated, but will only mark the widget for rebuild when it returns a different value.
+In this case, the computed value's closure will be called whenever the `Hovering` global is updated, but will only mark the widget for rebuild when it returns a different value.
 In this case, it will only rebuild when it goes from a non-hover state to a hover state and vice versa.